grumpypenny/sentiment-analysis-and-music-generation/README.md

 - Two identical Music Generation models, one is trained on happy music and the other on sad music

 If the predicted sentiment is sad, we sample from the sad music generation model.
 Otherwise, we sample from the happy music generation model.

+### Saving and Loading Models ###

+All the code saves and loads the models in such a way that they can resume training AND also provide predictions.
+All models are saved under the `Models` folder.

+The convention we used is we save the model as `<model_name>-<number of epochs>`.
+For example if we train a model named `example` for 20 epochs, `example-20.pth` will be the filename its saved as.

 ### Sentiment Analysis Model ###